levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md.md

 - **Error Recovery**: Robust error handling with detailed logging and recovery mechanisms

 ### 📚 **Universal Gated Content Integration (Webinars & More)**
+- **Dynamic ACF Question Handling**: All ACF questions defined on the post are now merged and passed to the backend, and are visible in both the frontend console and backend debug logs for every submission.
 - **All Gated Content Supported**: Handles webinars, reports, whitepapers, and any other ACF-powered gated content post type
 - **ACF-Driven Registration**: All critical event/campaign references, questions, and dynamic fields are defined and managed via ACF on the content itself
 - **Zero-Edit Forms**: When you add or update a field in the ACF group for a gated post, your registration form adapts automatically